virtualpublicist/docs/source/docs/press-release.md

 ### Generate Your Press Release
 - Once you've completed answering the questions, click the **"Create Press Release"** button.
 - The **Press Release Generator** will automatically create a professional press release based on your responses.

 ---

-### Review Analytics
-- On the **right-hand side** of the page, you'll see analytics related to your press release content:

-  - **Keyword Analytics**: View insights about important keywords and how effectively they contribute to your press release.

----